Omaha's Eppley Airfield could get $500M rebuild

 OMAHA, Neb.
 (AP) — The Omaha Airport Authority is preparing to move forward with a $500 million reconstruction of Eppley Airfield.

-The Omaha World-Herald reports that the project to rebuild the terminal within five years would overhaul its concourse, airline gates, security checkpoints, ticket counters and baggage claim.
+The project to rebuild the terminal within five years would overhaul its concourse, airline gates, security checkpoints, ticket counters and baggage claim, the Omaha World-Herald reported.

 The Airport Authority is working with contractors to create a preliminary design for the terminal by this fall.

 The plans come as Eppley Airfield sees steady passenger growth and airline investments.
 Airlines scheduled a record of more than 6 million seats to fly through Eppley last year.
-They've also doubled the number of nonstop flights from the airport since 2013.
+They also have doubled the number of nonstop flights from the airport since 2013.

+"It's really an exciting time for Omaha," said Dave Roth, the authority's executive director.

 Officials are planning to issue long-term revenue bonds to fund the reconstruction.
 The bonds will be paid back through the airport's revenue and a federal passenger facility fee.